esenes/Dogleg-analysis/README.md

 __4) Plot the events distribution__: many distributions are displayed (e.g. BDR, peak and average incident power, tuning of the pulse, BD cluster length)

+The detailed reference for this program is [here](https://github.com/esenes/Dogleg-analysis/blob/master/manual/filtering%20guide.md)

 still a work in progress....